doohee323/tz-churchinfo/README.md

 # Run a Wordpress server on Vagrant / AWS / GCP

-install a churchinfo server with ubuntu 16.04, MySQL, nginx, php 7.0. make an aws s3 bucket as churchinfo media repository.
+install a churchinfo server with ubuntu 16.04, MySQL, apache2, php 5.6. make an aws s3 bucket as churchinfo media repository.

 ## Run on Vagrant